 Salt water will dehydrate them and lead to cramps, vomiting and nausea.
 Too much sand – referred to as sand impaction – can cause blockages in their abdominal system, which will lead to pain and more.
 You’ll need to get your pet urgent treatment to help pass the blockage.

-Apart from preparing with pet health insurance, check out our guide on keeping your pet safe at the beach river or lake before you head out.
+Apart from preparing with dog insurance to secure your pet’s health and well-being, check out our New Zealand guide on keeping your pet safe at the beach river or lake before you head out.

 #4 ‘Tis the silly season

-Another reason to get pet health insurance before Christmas is that we as pet parents may not be as vigilant during the festive period as we are during other times of the year.
-Part of that is because we’re likely to be travelling, which statistics have shown tempts us take more risks than we usually would.
+Another reason to get pet insurance before Christmas is that we as pet parents may not be as vigilant during the festive period as we are during other times of the year, with regards to their health.
+This is partly because we’re often travelling.
+Statistics have shown tempts us take more risks than we usually would.

 Another reason is that we may be drinking more alcohol than usual, something than can make us less alert and observant.
 So be it going into bodies of water we ordinarily wouldn’t (and our pets following us in), driving more recklessly or inebriated, or leaving tinsel and wrapping around the house while tucking into Christmas dinner, the risks are up over Christmas.